jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 }
 ```

 **BRAHMA** As you can see there is nothing here that runs this code in parallel - all the I/O requests are made on the ```main thread```.
-For each stock ticker, it gets the prices one after another and then reduces the prices to net worth.
+For each stock ticker, it gets the prices one after another sequentially and then reduces the prices to net worth.

 ```shell
 > java Portfolio